 Football / Soccer at the Olympics

-Football was the first team sport added to the Olympics, in 1900.
+Football (known as soccer in the USA) was the first team sport added to the Olympics, in 1900.
 At first only a men's competition was included.
 A women's Olympic football event was only added in 1996.
+The men's teams are restricted to under-23 players with a maximum of three overage players allowed, while there are no age restrictions for the women's teams.

 - The 1900 and 1904 Olympic football tournaments were originally composed of demonstration matches, but have subsequently been upgraded to official status by the IOC with medals attributed to the teams based upon the match results.